nadsbuhdha/portfolio-project-2/README.md

 ![alt text](assets/images/type-error.webp 'type error')

 This error was caused by javascript attempting to access a HTML element which was on a different HTML page.
-This error was solved by splitting the javascript into seperate files and embedding them on relevant HTML pages.
+This error was solved by splitting the javascript into separate files and embedding them on relevant HTML pages.

 * During the HTML validation, errors appeared